BITS08SATHYA/PairsTrading_MLModel/README.md

 ### Performance Evaluation: Optimized Sharpe ratios and visualized equity curves to assess the effectiveness of trading strategies.

 ## Features:
-1.Data preprocessing, feature engineering, and exploratory data analysis.
+### Data preprocessing, feature engineering, and exploratory data analysis.
-2.Advanced signal generation based on statistical metrics and machine learning predictions.
+#### Advanced signal generation based on statistical metrics and machine learning predictions.
-3.Robust evaluation of trading strategies through metrics like Sharpe ratio and confusion matrices.
+#### Robust evaluation of trading strategies through metrics like Sharpe ratio and confusion matrices.